The stack browser is the main starting point for using Map Manager. The stack browser provides an interface to load and browse folders of .tif stacks.

 Show Folder On Disk.
 Open the hard-drive folder the folder was originally loaded from.
 This opens a Finder window on OSX and an Explorer window on Microsoft Windows.

 Refresh List.
 To refresh the list of folders and the selected folder’s list of stacks.
+This is generally not needed.

 Right-click a stack in the stack list